unjs/defu/README.md

 ### Remarks

 - `object` and `defaults` are not modified
 - `null` values are skipped same as [defaults-deep](https://www.npmjs.com/package/defaults-deep).
-Please use either [omit-deep](http://npmjs.com/package/omit-deep) or [lodash.defaultsdeep](https://www.npmjs.com/package/lodash.defaultsdeep) if you need to to preserve.
+Please use either [omit-deep](http://npmjs.com/package/omit-deep) or [lodash.defaultsdeep](https://www.npmjs.com/package/lodash.defaultsdeep) if you need to preserve.
 - Assignment of `__proto__` and `constructor` keys will be skipped to prevent security issues with object pollution.
-- Will concat `array` values (it default property is defined)
+- Will concat `array` values (if default property is defined)
 ```js
 console.log(defu({ array: ['b', 'c'] }, { array: ['a'] }))
 // => { array: [a', 'b', 'c']}